KuroganeToyama/blog/src/content/blog/2025-12-05-nested-learning.md

 Architecture learns at the slowest rate, since it's the foundation of the model.
 Architecture to an AI model is like identity to a person.
 You are a humble person.
 You are an aggressive person.
 You are a moderate person.
 That's identity.

 Optimizer learns at a medium rate, since it's just trying to tweak how the architecture learns.
-An aggressive person can learn to calm down, but it's gonna take more than just a couple of days to go from agressive to humble.
+An aggressive person can learn to calm down, but it's gonna take more than just a couple of days to go from aggressive to humble.

 In-context learning learns at the fastest rate, since well, it's answering your prompts mate.
 This corresponds to, unsurprisingly, you talking to other people.
 Your brain immediately knows what to say in response to other people.
 If the other person looks sad, your brain immediately knows not to say stupid shit.
 If the other person looks happy, your brain immediately knows you can say many things.
 But that's the logical aspect.
 Whether you can actually adhere to your brain is a different story that we're not gonna cover, because I'm no neuroscientist.